Simple wedge points: introduction

 The Gallai-Sylvester Theorem asserts that every interesting set $V$ spans a line which contains exactly two of the points in $V$.
 We call this line \emph{a simple line}, and if the points are $a,b$ we denote it by $L_{a,b}$.
 So the Gallai-Sylvester Theorem shows that there is at least one simple line.
 An elegant proof of this theorem (due to Kelly) can be found in \cite{MR1801937}.

 In most cases, there is more than one simple line.
+The amount of simple lines was investigated in the paper of Dirac, \cite{MR0043485}, and he conjuctured that this number is at least $\frac{1}{2}n$.
+In fact, we know that in many cases $\frac{1}{2}n$ is also an upper bound, for instance when $n$ is even, see \cite{MR1194036}.
+Despite some efforts (and partial results, see \cite{MR0097014} and \cite{MR1194036}), Dirac's conjecture is still open.

-Our maim concern is the existence of a structure called \emph{a simple wedge}. $\{ a, b, c \} \subseteq V$ is a simple wedge if $a$ is the intersection of two simple lines spanned by $V$.
+Our main concern is the existence of a structure called \emph{a simple wedge}. $\{ a, b, c \} \subseteq V$ is a simple wedge if $a$ is the intersection of two simple lines spanned by $V$.
 It means that there are two points $b,c \in V$ such that both $L_{a,b}$ and $L_{a,c}$ are simple.
 If $n \in \{3,4,5 \}$ then any configuration of $n$ points (not contained in a line) has a simple wedge.
-But this does not hold for every $n$, and one can construct easily a configuration of $6$ points in the plane, not contained in a line, with no simple wedge (we shall describe this construction at the end).
+But this does not hold for every $n$, and one can construct easily a configuration of $6$ points in the plane, not contained in a line, with no simple wedge (we shall describe this construction at the end of the first section).

-We can raise a stronger demand, that from every simple line $L_{a,b}$ it will be possible to create a simple wedge.
-As we shall see, if $V$ is assumed to be $3$-bounded (i.e., $|L \cap V| \leq 3$ for every $L$ spanned by $V$) then we can give a positive answer if the size of $V$ is an odd number.
+So one problem is whether an interesting set of points contains a simple wedge.
+We can raise a stronger demand, that \emph{from every} simple line $L_{a,b}$ it will be possible to create a simple wedge.
+As we shall see, if $V$ is assumed to be $3$-bounded (i.e., $|L \cap V| \leq 3$ for every $L$ spanned by $V$) then we can give a positive answer when the size of $V$ is an odd number.

 One may wonder if the restrictions on $V$ are essential.
 We shall see that, in a meaning, both of them are needed.
 On one hand, we can describe a set of $6$ points with no simple wedge at all, despite the fact that this set is $3$-bounded.
+Such an example is also available for every even number $n>4$, if $n = 2 {\rm mod} 4$.
+It means that the restriction on the odd size of $V$ is vital (but might be improvable).
 On the other hand, we can build a set of $9$ points, not $3$-bounded, with a simple line $L_{a,b}$ in it that does not create a simple wedge.
-Such an example is also available for every even number $n>4$.
-It means that the restriction on the odd size of $V$ is accurate.
+It follows that the demand of $3$-boundedness is also essential.

 Still, we can remove the strong requirement of creating a simple wedge out of every simple line, and ask what are the conditions on the size of $V$ so that every set of this size contains a simple wedge.
 In particular, we may ask if this set is infinite.
 The following is plausible: